Ananya-KM/RISCV-MYTH/pipelining.md

 🧠 They make it much easier to understand **how your design works** under the hood, especially with complex logic or loops.

 ---
-Here's a **simplified version** of the TL-Verilog syntax basics and pipeline behavior:

 ---